Last updated on

 4. Get a Business Phone Number

 Instead of giving out/publishing your actual cell phone number (or home telephone number), it might be a good idea to get a “virtual business number” for your Texas business.
 You’ll be able to customize the number so it forwards to your cell phone.

 Our favorite company is Phone.com.
 They have the cheapest plans and the best customer support.

 You can get a local Texas telephone number or you can get a 1-800 number for your business.
 Phone.com lets you easily setup call forwarding to any number you like, create pre-recorded messages, and you can get your voicemails delivered to your email.

 You can also check out Sonetel.
-Sonetel is cheaper, but Phone.com’s support is easier to work with and get a hold of.
+Sonetel is cheaper, but Phone.com’s support is easier to work with and they have faster response times.